Boeing Workers Approve Strike Authorization Amid Contract Talks

 For a strike to commence on September 13, Boeing employees would need to reject the company’s final offer and approve a second strike sanction vote.

-Boeing, which manufactures the 737 MAX, 767, and 777X aircraft exclusively at its two Washington state facilities, remains optimistic that an agreement can be reached.
+Boeing manufactures the 737 MAX, 767, and 777X aircraft exclusively at its two Washington state facilities and remains optimistic that it can reach an agreement.
 The company emphasized the need to balance employee demands with business realities.

 Leave a Reply